 - You have temporarily not worked.
 The reasons can be different: Starting a family, studying, entering working life later, unemployment or a trip around the world.
 If so, you have saved less than you could have saved.
 You are missing contribution months and/or years.

-Divorce.
-In that case, you may have a divorce gap.
-In the event of a divorce, the assets saved during the marriage or registered partnership are added together and divided equally.
+- You’ re divorced.
+Then it is likely that you have a divorce gap.
+In the event of a divorce, the assets accumulated during the marriage or registered partnership are added up and divided equally.
 If you have saved more pension fund assets during your partnership than your partner, you must pay out your partner.
 A divorce gap arises in your pension plan.
-Before you can make a voluntary purchase, you must close this divorce gap.

-Early retirement: Would you like to retire earlier?
+Do you want to retire earlier?
 Then you have less time to save.
 Your retirement benefit will be correspondingly lower.
 You can prevent this by prefinancing the missing contribution years.
 However, whether you can make use of this option in your case depends on your pension fund.
 Please refer to the pension fund regulations.
 Early retirement should be regulated there.

 If early retirement is subsequently waived, the regulatory benefits may exceed the benefit target by a maximum of five percent.
 Let’s assume you had a projected retirement savings of CHF 500,000 on ordinary retirement.
 Due to the planned early retirement at the age of 62, a gap of 50,000 Swiss francs opened up.
 You purchased this amount.
 At the age of 62, you will, therefore, reach the maximum regulatory benefits of 500,000 francs.
 If you nevertheless continue to work until the regular retirement age, the 500,000 francs may be exceeded by a maximum of 5 percent or 25,000 francs.